 - Customer satisfaction scores remained high (Section III, Figure 7.1a, page 31). - Retention rates for voluntary accounts remained high (Section III, Figure 7.1e, page 34). - The agency's claim and administrative costs continued to be less than the private sector (Section III, Figure 7.2f, page 39: Figure 7.2g, page 39; and Figure 7.2h, page 40). - The agency continued to be successful in recovery from the Second Injury Fund.
-This resulted in more than sixteen million dollars in direct savings for our policyholders (Section III, Figure 7.3g, page 43). - Even though the agency has no marketing function, it gained a new account during the reporting period (Section III, Figure 7.1c, page 32). - The agency continued to explore and expanded efforts to control costs through vendor partnerships for medical management, pharmacy bill cost containment programs and subrogation services.
+This resulted in more than 14 million dollars in direct savings for our policyholders (Section III, Figure 7.3g, page 43). - Even though the agency has no marketing function, it gained 9 new accounts during the reporting period (Section III, Figure 7.1c, page 32). - The agency continued to explore and expand efforts to control costs through vendor partnerships for medical management, pharmacy bill cost containment programs and subrogation services.
 During the reporting period, the actual and/or estimated saving from these programs were:

-Medical Services / Charge Review \$ 1,120,530
+• Medical Services / Charge Review \$ 875,000

-Pharmacy Services \$ 1,941,935
+• Pharmacy Services \$ 2,157,000

-Diagnostic Services \$ 201,000

-Subrogation Services \$ 1,118,554
+• Subrogation Services \$ 1,248,000

-Pharmacy Services Diagnostic Services

-• Physical Therapy Services \$300,000 (pilot program)
+• Physical Therapy Services \$ 582,000

-• Second Injury Fund Recoveries \$ 16,005,042
+• Second Injury Fund Recoveries \$ 13,973,000

 - 3. The State Accident Fund measures success and establishes its goals based on the expectations of customers and stakeholders.
-Surveys and interviews have shown that our customers have similar expectations: - Competitive rates, - Low claim costs, - Timely processing of claims, premium estimates and audit adjustments, - Availability of customized services to support unique requirements and organizational structure. - Willingness to write coverage and provide service to small accounts, which pay a minimum premium.
+Surveys and interviews have shown that our customers have similar expectations: - Competitive rates, - Low claim costs, - Timely processing of claims, premium estimates and audit adjustments, - Availability of customized services to support unique requirements and organizational structure, - Willingness to write coverage and provide service to small accounts, which pay a minimum premium.

-The twelve goals shown below are derived from the agency's Strategic Plan and are designed to meet our customers' expectations.
+The 14 goals shown below are derived from the agency's Strategic Plan and are designed to meet our customers' expectations.